Recreation Management and Policy: Adaptive Sports (M.S.)

 |Special Topics in Social Work and Social Welfare (Youth Emotional Behavior)|

-- Knowledge of the roles and interrelationships of diverse leisure service delivery systems, as well as professionalism in the discipline.
+- Students will know the roles and interrelationships of diverse leisure service delivery systems, as well as professionalism in the discipline.

-- Knowledge of the psychological, sociological, and social psychological theories and philosophies related to recreation and leisure.
+- Students will know and apply the psychological, sociological, and social psychological theories and philosophies associated with leisure and recreation behavior.

-- Ability to translate and apply theory to park and recreation programs and services.
+- Students will develop the ability to translate and apply relevant theory to park and recreation programs and services.

-- Ability to apply financial, budgetary, planning, marketing, program evaluation, and human resource knowledge and skills to meet present and future organizational needs and challenges.
+- Students will apply financial, budgetary, planning, marketing, program evaluation, and human resource knowledge and skills to meet present and future organizational needs and challenges.

-- Ability to implement leadership skills that advance the recreation profession and broader society.
+- Students will implement leadership skills that advance the park and recreation profession and broader society.

-- Ability to design and conduct research, analyze and interpret data, and apply research findings to the park and recreation industry.
+- Students will design and conduct research, analyze and interpret data, and apply research findings to the park and recreation profession.

-- Knowledge of the interrelationships of allied professions with the recreation industry.
+- Students will explore the interrelationships of allied professions with the park and recreation profession.

-- Ability to promote the benefits of recreation and leisure to enhance individual, social, economic, and environmental well-being and quality of life.
+- Students will know how to promote the benefits of recreation and leisure to enhance individual, social, economic, and environmental well-being and quality of life.